awsdocs/aws-codepipeline-user-guide/doc_source/GitHub-create-personal-token-CLI.md

 **Note**
 You might have to update other applications if they are using the same personal access token\.
 As a security best practice, do not share a single token across multiple applications\.
 Create a personal access token for each application\.
 For more information, see [Creating a personal access token for the command line](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) on the GitHub website\.

-Use these steps to create a GitHub personal access token and then update the pipeline structure with the new token\.
+**To create a GitHub personal access token and then update the pipeline structure with the new token**

 1. In GitHub, from the drop\-down option on your profile photo, choose **Settings**\.